MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-async-operations.md

 # Asynchronous PlayFab Party operations and notifications

 For operations that may be slow or computationally expensive, PlayFab Party exposes asynchronous APIs.
-This gives titles the ability to start expensive or slow operations from their main threads and poll for the completion of those operations on a thread of their choice.
+Asynchronous APIs give titles the ability to start expensive or slow operations from their main threads and poll for the completion of those operations on a thread of their choice.
 This same polling mechanism is also used to deliver asynchronous notifications of PlayFab Party library updates to the title.
 This page gives an overview of PlayFab Party's asynchronous API patterns and best practices for programming against them.